Tim McCoy: Later years

-In 1973, McCoy was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
-He also was awarded a star on the Hollywood Walk of Fame.
 In 1976, he was interviewed at length by author James Horwitz for the cowboy memoir They Went Thataway.
 McCoy's final, posthumous, appearance was in Hollywood (1980), Kevin Brownlow-David Gill's television history of silent films.

 McCoy died on January 29, 1978, at the Raymond W. Bliss Army Medical Center of Ft.
 Huachuca in Sierra Vista, Arizona.
 He was cremated and his ashes returned to his Nogales home.
 Nine years later his remains, and those of his wife, Inga, who had died in 1973, were returned to his birthplace at Saginaw, Michigan, for burial in the Mount Olivet Cemetery next to his family's plot.